 IV. demonstrating personal effectiveness and flexibility.

-Challenge #4: market access is often poorly understood by other functions
+Market access is often poorly understood by other functions.

 Egon Zehnder found in 2015 that less than 10% of the top 15 pharma CEOs has ever spent time in Market Access and 69% of Market Access leaders spent an average of 12 years of their (15-year) careers in a market access function.
 This is one of the reasons that the Market Access function is often poorly understood by other functions.
 It’s too isolated.
 Reaching out to the rest of the organization will greatly improve cooperation and results.
 Small steps already help.
 For example, by organizing a training in ‘Market Access for non-Market Access functions’.